Characteristics of Solid Wood Cabinets

 Aging

 All wood types will mellow, darken or change color as they age.
-Even with our multi-step finish process, which uses a heat-cured, catalyzed topcoat varnish with UV inhibitors, the colors will be affected by the environment.
+Even with our multi-step finish process, which uses a heat-cured, catalyzed topcoat varnish with UV inhibitors, the colors will still be affected by the environment.
 Paint finishes also change over time, especially their sheen.
-Smoke, moisture and heavy use of cooking oils with a lack of ventilation will rapidly affect all types of finish.
+Smoke, moisture and heavy use of cooking oils with a lack of ventilation will rapidly affect all types of finishes.